 5 Factors That Will Help You Prevent Your Child From Driving Drunk

-- Have conversations with your children ahead of time, informing them of what could happen to them if they drive drunk.
+Inform your children of what could happen to them if they drive drunk.
 Let your children know that before engaging in any parties, social events, weddings, or other social engagements that will likely involve the use of alcohol (or marijuana) that they should designate a person to provide a safe and sober ride home who will not take any form of drug and who will drink only non-alcoholic beverages.

-- Let your children know only time will make them sober.
-Drinking coffee, exercising, taking a cold shower, going for a swim, eating a large meal, and the like, does not make your child sober.
-These popular myths and misconceptions, unless you inform your children, may allow them to get a DWI, or worse, be involved in an alcohol related traffic accident.
+Drinking coffee, exercising, taking a cold shower, going for a swim, eating a large meal, and the like does not make your child sober.
+These popular myths and misconceptions, unless you inform your children, may allow them to get a DWI, or worse, be involved in an alcohol-related traffic accident.

 Someone is injured in a drunk driving accident on average every 90 seconds.